SrinidhiRaghavan/Detecting-Cycle-in-Undirected-Graph/README.md

 ## Code Overview ##

+The code is saved in the src folder

+Graph : Consists of the algorithm to detect a cycle NewJFrame.FORM : Consists of the input form in the UI NewJFrame.java : Consists of the Swing Application

 ## How to Execute ? ##
 Your computer must have Java installed.
 Just open the jar file, and play with it as mentioned above